zhuge2333/4DRadarSLAM/README.md

 # 4DRadarSLAM
 ## A 4D Imaging Radar SLAM System for Large-scale Environments based on Pose Graph Optimization
-***hdl_graph_slam*** is an open source ROS package for real-time 6DOF SLAM using a 4D Radar.
+***4dRadarSLAM*** is an open source ROS package for real-time 6DOF SLAM using a 4D Radar.
 It is based on 3D Graph SLAM with Uncertainty GICP scan matching-based odometry estimation and Intensity Scan Context loop detection.
 It also supports several graph constraints, such as GPS.
 We have tested this package with ***Oculli Eagle*** in outdoor structured (buildings), unstructured (trees and grasses) and semi-structured environments.

 ## 1. Dependency
 ### 1.1 **Ubuntu** and **ROS**
 Ubuntu 64-bit 16.04, 18.04 or 20.04.
 ROS Kinetic, Melodic or Noetic.
-[ROS Installation](http://wiki.ros.org/ROS/Installation) and its additional ROS pacakge:
+[ROS Installation](http://wiki.ros.org/ROS/Installation):

 ### 1.2 ***4DRadarSLAM*** requires the following libraries: